kenembanisi/SocNavAssist/README.md

     - It seems that choosing the right `tau` resolves the main issues here
 3. How can we incorporate social constraints to RVO?
 4. How to deal with arbitrarily shaped static features?
 Using a preprocess to filter velocities using static map.
+5. Solve angular oscillation issue!
+So far, it seems the angular acceleration is a constraint.